Asia shares seen higher but economic woes may cap gains

 NEW YORK (Reuters) - Asian stocks were set for a modest bounce on Tuesday as U.S. stock futures edged higher, although fears the coronavirus could drag on the global economy for months are likely to temper investor confidence.

-E-Mini futures for the S&P 500 <ESc1> nudged 0.3% higher, while Nikkei futures <NKc1> pointed to an opening gain of about 70 points.
+E-Mini futures for the S&P 500 nudged 0.3% higher, while Nikkei futures pointed to an opening gain of about 70 points.

 All eyes will be on China's trade data, to be released on Tuesday, which is expected to show exports tumbling 14% in March from a year ago, as the coronavirus shutters businesses around the world, crippling demand and economic growth.